-The Anti-Discrimination Committee is comprised of seven members: one (1) member each of the tenured faculty elected for three (3) years by governing bodies of the Eastern, Grant and Ammerman campuses; two (2) members selected by the A.M.E. unit at the College for three (3) years, one (1) from the white collar unit and one (1) from the blue collar unit; one (1) individual selected by the President for one (1) year who will be the Chair, either the Compliance Officer or the Administrative Director of Human Resources (whoever did not conduct the investigation).
+unit at the College for three (3) years, one (1) from the white collar unit and one (1) from the blue collar unit; one (1) individual selected by the President for one (1) year; the Chair, who shall be either the Compliance Officer or the Administrative Director of Human Resources (whoever did not conduct the investigation).
 College legal counsel shall be a non-voting advisory member of the Committee.
+The Board of Trustees shall be advised of all complaints that reach the Formal Stage.